brown-cs132-s13/labs/javascript/lab2.md

 You can use that syntax with arrays too, but it's pretty pointless, since `key` would just be the index in the array, and this type of loop is slower.
 Javascript also has `while` loops just like C/Java, and you can use `++/--` unary operators on values.
 Javascript also has a `break` keyword for getting out of a loop and a `continue` statement for going to the next iteration.

 ## Cool Demo
 Let's use some of your Javacript knowledge.
-Get some HTML like this:
+Change your index HTML to have this in the `<body>`:

 ```
 <h1>Age Store</h1>